Restructuring of the Human Macrophage Cytoskeleton During Borreliae Uptake

 Several cell types in biofluidic vessels, such as endothelial cells and immune cells, are constantly exposed to shear stress in vivo.
 This mechanical stimulus has a great impact on the physiological behavior and adhesion properties of cells, and should be taken into account when performing respective studies.

-By combining the ibidi channel slides, µ-Slide I Luer or µ-Slide VI 0.4, and the ibidi Pump System with ibidi’s LifeAct technology, the F-actin cytoskeleton can be visualized in living cells under shear stress conditions.
+With help of the ibidi channel slides, µ-Slide I Luer or µ-Slide VI 0.4, and the ibidi Pump System, the F-actin cytoskeleton can be visualized in LifeAct-expressing, living cells under shear stress conditions.
 The ibidi Pump System is ideal for the long-term application of physiological shear stress to a cell layer and enables the adjustment of different flow rates.
 The system is fully compatible with live cell imaging and high-resolution fluorescence microscopy.
 Optionally, the fixation and immunofluorescence staining of the cells can be directly performed in the µ-Slide I Luer.

-Live cell imaging under flow: actin cytoskeleton visualization in HUVEC after transduction with the LifeAct Adenoviral Vector rAV-LifeAct-TagGFP2 and cultivation under 20 dyn/cm2
+Live cell imaging under flow: actin cytoskeleton visualization in HUVEC after transduction with a LifeAct Adenoviral Vector and cultivation under 20 dyn/cm2.